areejobaid94/taskmaster/README.md

 ### Displaying Files
 On the Task detail activity, if there is a file that is an image associated with a particular Task, that image should be displayed within that activity.
 (If the file is any other type, you should display a link to it.)

+### Class 38 - Notifications

+Manage to send notifications to all using firebase

 #### [screenshots](./screenshots.md)